 Personal Injury Protection (PIP) is required in no-fault states.
-No-fault states mandate that everyone carry PIP so that everyone is responsible for their own medical bills, thus reducing the amount of frivolous lawsuits that sometimes occur in states where fault is determined and blame is assessed.
+No-fault states mandate that everyone carries PIP so that everyone is responsible for their medical bills, thus reducing the amount of frivolous lawsuits that sometimes occur in states where the fault is determined, and blame is assessed.

 PIP assures that everyone is responsible for his/her own medical insurance as related to car accidents.